Q: Why should I seek counseling or therapy?

 Q: What should I expect to happen in our sessions?

 A: We will take the first two or three sessions to explore what brings you into therapy and to determine if we are a good fit for one another.
 I will also make time to answer any questions you have about my practices and policies.
 My approach is to attend to whatever you bring into the therapy hour.
-Depending on your therapy needs and preferences, I may suggest mindfulness practices, guided imagery, recommended readings, or creative expression in our sessions.
+Depending on your therapy needs and preferences, we may do Talk Therapy, EMDR, Cognitive Behavioral Therapy, Lifespan Integration, Mindfulness, or creative expression in our sessions.

 Q: How many sessions will it take?